|Front Office Biographies|

-Tom Harris enters his 19th year with the Arizona Diamondbacks in 2013, including his seventh season as the organization's Executive Vice President & Chief Financial Officer.
+Tom Harris enters his 20th year with the Arizona Diamondbacks in 2014 and his eighth as the organization's Executive Vice President & Chief Financial Officer.

 Harris oversees all general accounting, finance, stadium operations, risk management and administrative activities and ensures operations are in accordance with ownership goals and objectives.

 Harris originally joined the D-backs as Vice President, Finance in July 1995 after leaving the Phoenix Suns and America West Arena, where he was the Financial Controller of the arena for 2 years.
 Prior to entering the sports industry, he was employed by Gene A. Schwarzkopf, CPA, Ltd. for three years.
-Harris earned a B.A. in accounting from Arizona State University, where he also earned his Master's degree in taxation.
 He began his professional career in 1985 at Arthur Andersen & Co.
+Harris earned a B.A. in accounting from Arizona State University, where he also earned his Master's Degree in Taxation.

 Harris is past Chairman and current board member for Special Olympics Arizona, the American Heart Association, a member of the finance committee for the Southwest Autism Research & Resource Center, a board member for the Arizona Diamondbacks Foundation, a member of the Thunderbirds and was inducted into the ASU School of Business Hall of Fame in 2005.

 close window print window